Trusted WordPress tutorials, when you need them most.

 Some WordPress website owners will customize their WordPress themes by adding code snippets directly to their theme files.
 Code snippets can be a great way to add new features to your website that aren’t part of the stock theme.

-But, if you’re adding those snippets directly to your theme files, it can be easy to lose track of them.
+But if you add those snippets directly to your theme files, it can be easy to lose track of them.

 If you or a web developer made these changes, then make sure you go through your current theme files and note all of the additional code that’s been added.